 Her motivation to fundraise was brought about by personally having cancer and wanting to give back to the medical profession who cared for her, not once, but twice.

-In 2008, Barb was diagnosed with uterine cancer and her care, under the direction of Professor Andreas Obermair, involved radiation and chemotherapy and their associated tests.
-Support from her husband, empathy from her employer, positiveness from her two daughters and thoughtfulness from friends helped her through her treatment.
+In 2008, Barb was diagnosed with uterine cancer and her care, under the direction of Professor Andreas Obermair (Surgical Oncologist) and Dr Jeff Goh (Medical Oncologist) involved radiation and chemotherapy and their associated tests.
+With support from her husband, empathy from her employer at the time, positiveness from her two daughters and thoughtfulness from friends helped her through her treatment.
 The scare encouraged her to be more diligent with health matters”.
 Barb said.